kurartur/rb/README.md

 # Q&A
 #### What are the advantages of this setup?
 - System is decoupled.
 Changes can be made to any part of the system without worrying about other parts.
-- System is durable.
+- System is durable and reliable.
 Messages can only be lost in case of JMS Broker or Message Store fatal failure.
 - UI/monitoring can be easily attached to message store to track/troubleshoot stuck messages.

 #### What are the disadvantages of this setup?